Virtualization Architecture

 With migration risk quantified, operational readiness is the final validation layer before the cutover window opens.
 For environments with metro cluster deployments, the latency requirement is a hard constraint — not a recommendation.
 A cluster that passes pre-migration validation but exceeds the 5ms threshold under production load will split at witness arbitration.
 Phase 03 validates the conditions the migration depends on before the maintenance window is committed.

->_ Phase 03 Operational Readiness
+>_ Operational Phase 03 Operational Readiness

 Metro Latency Validation